 Sara Baumann is a researcher, filmmaker, and creator from the United States, but also calls Nepal and Italy “home”.
-She is currently a PhD candidate at the University of Pittsburgh Graduate School of Public Health, with a concentration in Behavioral and Community Health Sciences, and is studying Nepali as a Boren Fellow under the U.S. National Security Education Program.
+She is currently a PhD candidate at the University of Pittsburgh Graduate School of Public Health, in Behavioral and Community Health Sciences, and is studying Nepali as a Boren Fellow under the U.S. National Security Education Program.
 Her work explores the role of ethnographic filmmaking in public health research and advocacy through a method she developed called Collaborative Filmmaking.
 She has a passion for menstrual health, and has extensive experience conducting developed and health research and programming in South and Southeast Asia.
 She completed her undergraduate degree at the University of Michigan as a sociologist with a concentration in health and aging and peace and social justice, Sara went on to complete a Fulbright Scholarship on gender and public health in Bangladesh.
 During her stint of 3 years in Bangladesh, she concentrated on the HIV/AIDS epidemic, which led to a research study on perceptions of illness, health-seeking behaviors and barriers to health care among hijra (transgender) in urban Dhaka.
 She completed her Master’s degree in Public Health on this topic with an anthropological lens for analysis and qualitative research methods.

 Sara is also the creative director and clothing designer for Where in the World Apparel.